JavaScript-Bits/countries-with-cities-select/README.md

 ```

 ## #Get cities
 This will retrieve information about cities.
-Filter with country name, code or continent
+Filter with country name, country code or continent
+Empty filter will return no cities

 ```javascript
 const countriesWithCities = require('countries-with-cities-select');